46009361/chemistry-flashcards/README.md

 # Chemistry Flashcards

 A simple UI for a random flashcard to help me study an eleventh-grade class I take better.
 Currently, there are only two cards supported, but you are welcome to submit pull requests in `cards.json`.
+To flip a card, hover it, although you may need to click and hold on some devices.

 ## Credits